Behavioral Communities and the Atomic Structure of Networks: Estimating Behavioral Thresholds and Other Extensions

 \subsubsection{An Illustration of Estimating $q$}

-We illustrate the above technique by applying it to a famous example from the community detection literature: Zachary's Karate club.
+We illustrate the above technique by applying it to the most famous example from the community detection literature: Zachary's Karate club.
 This club spit into two pieces, with some of its members breaking off to form a new club.
 The split is pictured in Figure \ref{karate1}.

 We can consider the coordination game in which people prefer to split off if and only if at least a share $q$ of their friends do.
-We can then estimate $q$ using our technique from above.
+We can then estimate $q$ using our technique from above by comparing $S_{\text{on}}$ and $S_{\text{off}}$, as pictured in Figure \ref{karate2}.